Eeman1113/Around_Us/QUICK_START.md

 ## ❓ TROUBLESHOOTING

 ### "Map failed to load"
-- Check your Mapbox token in `src/main.js`
+- Check your internet connection
-- Make sure you copied the entire token
+- Try refreshing the page
-- Verify your Mapbox account is active
+- Check browser console (F12) for errors

 ### Controls don't work
 - Click on the game window to focus it
 - Make sure you clicked "PLAY NOW"

 ### Game is slow
-- Try a lighter map style (dark-v11)
-- Reduce browser window size
+- Try reducing browser window size
 - Close other tabs

 ### Need more help?
 - Check browser console (F12)
 - Read README.md for details
-- All guides are in this folder
+- Uses FREE OpenStreetMap - no registration needed!

 ---

 ## 🎯 WHAT'S NEXT?

-1. ✅ Get your Mapbox token
+1. ✅ Install dependencies
 2. ✅ Run the game
 3. ✅ Explore different cities
 4. ✅ Customize the game (see CUSTOMIZATION.md)
 5. ✅ Deploy online (see DEPLOYMENT.md)
 6. ✅ Share with friends!

+**No API keys, no credit cards, no hassle!** 🎉

 ---